-12-05-1932 Little Richard (Richard Wayne Penniman) – Born in Macon, Georgia.
-He is an American recording artist, songwriter, and musician.
+12-05-1932 – 05-09-2020 Little Richard (Richard Wayne Penniman) – Born in Macon, Georgia.
+He was an American recording artist, songwriter, and musician.
 Little Richard has been inducted into the Rock and Roll Hall of Fame and the Songwriters Hall of Fame.
 His recording of Tutti Frutti (1955) was included in the Library of Congress’ National Recording Registry in 2010.
 In 2015, the National Museum of African American History and Culture honored Little Richard for his pivotal role in the formation of popular music and in helping to shatter the color line on the American music charts.
 In 1995, he told Penthouse that he always knew he was gay.
 He died of bone cancer on May 9, 2020.

 12-05-1968 Margaret Cho – Born in San Francisco, California.
 She is a Korean-American comedian, actress, author, and singer/songwriter.
 She is openly bisexual and an advocate and supporter of LGBT rights.
 She has won awards for her humanitarian efforts on behalf of women, Asians, and the LGBT community.
 Cho has written two books – I’m the One That I Want and I Have Chosen to Stay and Fight.
 Cho married Al Ridenour in 2003 and filed for divorce in August 2015.